 Looking for some great music to listen to on the beach in Rocha?
-Musician and writer Martin Palacio Gamboa makes some recommendations for summer listening by contemporary Uruguayan artists in what would be considered the alternative music scene.
+Musician and writer Martin Palacio Gamboa makes some recommendations for summer listening by contemporary Uruguayan bands in what would be considered the indie scene.
 Plus a bonus album from the Guru.

 Andrés León Míche

 With his album “Después está el río” (Next Comes the River), a poet ventures into the extensive and rich Uruguayan tradition of the singer-songwriter.
 With lyrics that leave the everyday behind, and appealing to a kind of descriptive minimalism that allows for multiple readings with each successive listening, his music drifts into folk a la Bonnie ‘Prince’ Billy and Nick Drake.

 The duo –Marco Tortarolo Rocha and Ignacio Irigaray– rework what Uruguayans might in their case hesitantly term folklore or ‘popular song’ (canción popular).
 There is no shortage of traditional Uruguayan folk rhythms – milongas, chacareras, cielos and zambas – but the lyrics are ironic and Los Extranjeros may be one of the most striking challenges to a genre that has been bastardized on both side of the River Plate.
 Check out their album Amorir